 Can you spray self-etching primer over paint?

-No, you should not spray self-etching primers over existing paint.
+No, you can't spray self-etching primers over existing paint.
 These formulas have sulfuric acid and will corrode the paint.
 They’re meant for unpainted metal surfaces.

 Can you prime a paint sprayer with water?